pereznetworks/A-Course-Rating-API/README.md

   - this will simplify the code in users and courses routes

-    - will be creating a separate js module...in the documentMethods folder
+    - will be creating a separate .js module...in the documentMethods folder

     - then exporting from documentMethods/index.js

       - for each mongoose db method needed

+      - then can re-use with no-modifiction on different models

+        - may need to modify to ensure various model property types

+          ... and query scenarios are accounted for

 ## documentMethods working with: